zer0def/nginxinc-kubernetes-ingress/docs-web/third-party-modules/opentracing.md

 This document explains how to use OpenTracing with the Ingress Controller.

+**Note**: The examples below use the snippets annotations, which are disabled by default.
+To use snippets, set the [`enable-snippets`](/nginx-ingress-controller/configuration/global-configuration/command-line-arguments#cmdoption-enable-snippets) command-line argument.

 ## Prerequisites
 1. **Use the Ingress Controller image with OpenTracing.** The default Ingress Controller images don’t include the OpenTracing module.
 To use OpenTracing, you need to build the image with that module.
 Follow the build instructions to build the image using `openshift-image` for NGINX or `openshift-image-plus` for NGINX Plus.
 By default, the Dockerfiles install Jaeger as a tracer.
 However, it is possible to replace Jaeger with other supported [tracers](https://github.com/opentracing-contrib/nginx-opentracing#building-from-source).
 For that, please modify the Dockerfile accordingly: